nordicmicroalgae/content/collaborations.md

 ## European IFCB Network

-The European Imaging FlowCytobot (IFCB) network was established in 2021, encompassing IFCB users across Europe.
+The European Imaging FlowCytobot (IFCB) network was established in 2021 (Karlson et al. 2021), encompassing IFCB users across Europe.
 As of 2024, the network partners have deployed a total of 14 IFCBs across Europe for the automatic identification of phyto- and microzooplankton taxa (__Fig.
 1__).
 This collaborative initiative has brought together participants from Sweden, Finland, France, Germany, Italy, Norway, Ireland, and the UK.
 Regular video meetings have emerged as a cornerstone of this network, offering a platform for participants to share results, standardize methods, share data, and cultivate a sense of cohesion.
 Read more about automated imaging analysis under [Automated Imaging and Artificial Intelligence (AI²)](/automated-imaging/).

 &nbsp;